- City Departments

 Key West Fair Housing & Equal Opportunity Act

-The City of Key West Code of Ordinances, Chapter 38, created the Fair Housing Board and designated the Key West Housing Authority with responsibilities to implement the policies of the Fair Housing Law and to ensure its practice.
-In 1974, the U.S. Congress also prohibited discrimination based on sex; and in 1988 the law was amended to prohibit discrimination against handicapped persons and families with children as well as protection to victims of Acquired Immune Deficiency Syndrome (AIDS).
+The City of Key West Code of Ordinances, Chapter 38, created the Fair Housing Board and designated the Key West Housing Authority with responsibilities to implement the Fair Housing Law policies and ensure its practice.
+In 1974, the U.S. Congress also prohibited discrimination based on sex.
+In 1988, an amendment to the law prohibited discrimination against disabled persons and families with children and protection for victims of Acquired Immune Deficiency Syndrome (AIDS).

 Ways It Is Illegal to Discriminate